tt1m0n/technical_task/README.md

 1) use custom hashmap which has better performance.
 [Here](https://martin.ankerl.com/2019/04/01/hashmap-benchmarks-01-overview/) the bunch of variants with explanation, links, benchmarks.
 If it is not possible to use custom so we can try to use custom hash function, make rehash for creating buckets to reduce memory operation for copy info, find free memory, etc
 2) use string_view in unordered_map instead of std::string.
 But I am not sure it gives a lot of improvements.
 3) more research how efficienly read huge file and better work with data
-4) we can more play with package_task, thread pools, consumer-producer logic (some threads save info to stack/queue of unordered sets, another threads merging them)
+4) we can more play with package_task, thread pools, consumer-producer logic (some threads save info to stack/queue of unordered sets, another threads merging them).
+Great book to read.
+[C++ Concurrency in Action](https://www.amazon.com/C-Concurrency-Action-Practical-Multithreading/dp/1933988770).
+Great course-video to watch [Modern C++ Concurrency in Depth ( C++17/20)](https://ciklum.udemy.com/course/modern-cpp-concurrency-in-depth/learn/lecture/7670484#overview)
 5) think about I/O bound, CPU bound
 6) Use another container instead of hashmap.
 For example Trie.